dreamfactorysoftware/angular2-sdk/README.md

   }
 }
 ```
-and in the controller or the in angular2 we should say component we will
+and in the controller or the in angular 2 we should say component we will
 subscribe to the above service.

 ```javascript